KI7MT/wspr-analytics/docs/setup/install-sdkman.md

 >Under Development

-This section will discuss the variour ways to install sdkman.
+This section will discuss the various ways to install sdkman.